nutanix-japan/nai-llm/docs/airgap_nai/airgap_nai_deploy.md

     Only follow this procedure if this ``isvc`` is not starting up.

-!!! warning "KServe Image Tag Checking"
+!!! warning "KNative Serving Image Tag Checking"

     From testing, we have identified that KServe module is making sure that there are no container image tag discrepencies, by pulling image using SHA digest.
 This is done to avoid pulling images that are updated without updating the tag.